ubuntupunk/savecetus/README.md

 # savecetus
-whale-friendly filling stations only
+:whale2: whale-friendly filling stations only

 we require an android app with geolocation, leader board and carbon-offset calculator

-switch your brand now, save cetus
+switch your brand now, save cetus :whale:

 ## Notes